Two legs with goose bumps.

 Insect venom allergy

 Insect stings or bites usually leave behind nothing more than a small red mark.
 But someone who has an insect venom allergy will react very severely.
-It can even be life-threatening.
+This can even become a life-threatening situation.

 Erysipelas and cellulitis